 “Odysseus and Nausicaa” by Pieter Lastman

-“Odysseus and Nausicaa” by Pieter Lastman depicts the shipwrecked Odysseus who is found naked by Nausicaa and her entourage.
-Throughout Homer’s Odyssey, during Odysseus’ return journey home from the Trojan wars, he encounters many monsters, misadventures and unfriendly people.
-However, he also had some significant encounters and his meeting with Nausicaa was one of good fortune.
+“Odysseus and Nausicaa” by Pieter Lastman depicts the shipwrecked Odysseus, who is found naked by Nausicaa and her entourage.
+Throughout Homer’s Odyssey, during Odysseus’ return journey home from the Trojan wars, he encounters many monsters, misadventures, and unfriendly people.
+However, he also had some significant encounters, and his meeting with Nausicaa was one of good fortune.
 Nausicaa was the daughter of Phaeacian King and Queen, who were wise and just rulers.
-Nausicaa is surprised to see Odysseus; however, unlike her companions, she does not take refuge from the unclothed stranger and offers help to Odysseus when he begs for aid on the beach.
+Nausicaa is surprised to see Odysseus.
+However, unlike her companions, she does not take refuge from the unclothed stranger.
+She offers to help Odysseus when he begs for aid on the beach.

 During his stay, Odysseus recounts his adventures to the royal court.
 This recounting forms a substantial portion of the Odyssey.
 The king then provides Odysseus with the ships that finally takes him home to Ithaca.

 Nausicaä is young and very pretty, and Odysseus says that she resembles a goddess, particularly Artemis.
 Homer gives a literary account of love never expressed, making this episode one of the earliest examples of unrequited love in literature.
 While she is presented as a potential love interest to Odysseus, no romantic relationship takes place.
 However, Odysseus never tells his wife, Penelope, about his encounter with Nausicaä.
 Of all the women Odysseus met on his long journey home, the suggestion is that he had the deepest level of feeling for the Nausicaä.

 - Friedrich Nietzsche said: “One should part from life as Odysseus parted from Nausicaa—blessing it rather than in love with it.”